C2SM/clim-sanity-checker/README.md

 This tool was written using ECHAM-HAMMOZ output files as model.
 It has been tested for icon files as well (contact Jonas Jucker for more infos)).

+## Variables to analyse
+The definition of the variables to analyse is done in the files located in the folder variables_to_process.
+I took the variables David Neubauer usually monitor with ECHAM-HAMMOZ.
+A definition of most of these variables can be found in Neubauer et al.: The global aerosol–climate model ECHAM6.3–HAM2.3 – Part 2: Cloud evaluation, aerosol radiative forcing, and climate sensitivity, Geosci.
+Model Dev., 12, 3609–3639, https://doi.org/10.5194/gmd-12-3609-2019, 2019.

+The definition of the variables is quite flexible, you can define your own variables to analyse either in exanding teh existing file, or in creating your own file.

 ## Organisation of sanity_test.py
 As already said above, the following steps are conducted in sanity_test.py :
  1. process_data.py :